engineyard/engineyard-jenkins/README.md

 ## Warning

-In the very first release of `engineyard-hudson`, there is no support for authentication/authorization of Hudson CI.
+In the very first release of `engineyard-hudson`:

+* there is no support for authentication/authorization of Hudson CI.
+* git URLs are converted to public `git://` urls on Hudson; until deploy key support is added

 ## Hosting Hudson CI on Engine Yard AppCloud